 Reading those leigheasanna & pisreóga reminded me very much of my family folkways – especially those pertaining to rural living.
 The entries have been influenced by some romantic nationalism but are old enough not to be tainted by all the Llewellynized neopagan inventions about “The Celts” that cropped up in the late 20th century.

+There are so many entries that mention turnip juice for a sore throat that I think it to be one of the more common folk remedies along with black currant drink for a cold.
 I think that’s significant because it speaks to the longevity and persistence of domestic medicine.
 There are no “lost remedies.”
 That’s just something people have told you to sell classes and books.
-There are some that have been forgotten by many people and so I plan to highlight those occasionally.
+The information is out there for free if you just poke around.

 That brings me to our receipt.
-I had heard people in my family talk about turnip syrup sore throats but the method of making it was lost.
-It didn’t seem very practical to juice turnips until I stumbled upon the methodology.
+I had heard people in my family talk about turnip syrup for sore throats but no one ever mentioned how to make it.
+I thought that was because it was a lot easier to juice an onion.
+It didn’t seem very practical to juice turnips until I stumbled upon the methodology in the Schools’ Collection.

 Mr. William Moloney Co.
 Tipperary